bussyjd/inmemlrucache/README.md

 ## API spec

-### /SET
+### /SET/{id}
 _POST_

 Stores provided image on the top of the LRU cache.
-The image data is provided in the body of the http request
+The image data is provided by the clientin the body of the http request The server response is the UUID of that entry

 HTTP 200 on success